Birth control in Africa: Factors contributing to prevalence

 Patriarchal ideologies that are fostered by traditional cultural and religious beliefs, and primarily undermine the worth of female autonomy and the validity of female agency, greatly contribute to a reduction of contraceptive-use.

 Fatimata Sy, who directed the Ouagadougou Partnership that launched in 2011 to increase the use of modern contraception across Africa, explained that the biggest hindrances to the movement were religion, social and gender norms and cultural taboos.

 Men are frequently cited as a major factor preventing adequate birth control access in Africa.
 They reinforce many societal and cultural ideologies that block women from choosing and accessing sexual and reproductive healthcare.
 Male adolescents were also among the highest of those who used no contraception during sexual intercourse.

-John Magufuli, who was president of Tanzania from 2015 to 2021, strongly advised women to not use birth control or any other family planning method.
+John Magufuli, president of Tanzania from 2015 to 2021, strongly advised women to not use birth control or any other family planning method.
 He stated that those who do are "lazy" and "do not want to work hard to feed a large family".
 He also declared that women were not allowed to return to education after they had become pregnant, reinforcing a 1960s law that banned young mothers from attending state school education.

 In the cities of Nairobi and Bungoma in Kenya, major barriers to contraceptive use revolve around sexual partners unable to agree on the contraceptive method and their reproductive intentions.
 Approximately 33% of wives in Nairobi and 50% of wives in Bungoma desired no more children, compared to 70% of husbands wanting around four or more children than their wives wanted.

 A 2013 study in Kenya and Zambia shows a correlation between ante-natal care use and post-partum contraceptive use which suggests that contraceptive use could be increased by promoting ante-natal care services.
 A 1996 study in Zambia again cites the importance of educating both men and women and states that single mothers and teenagers should be the primary focus of birth control education.
 Of the 376 women recruited after giving birth at a hospital, 34% had previously used family planning, and 64% had used family planning a year after giving birth.
 Of the women who did not use family planning, 39% cited spousal disapproval as the reason.
 84% of single mothers had never used family planning before and 56% of teenagers did not know anything about family planning.
 A 1996 Kenyan study suggests the need for modern contraception education that promotes quality of life over "traditional reproductive practices."